 Complete the COVID-19 Self-Assessment online right away.
 Based on the outcome of this assessment you may be directed to self-isolate and contact Health Link 811 for further instructions about testing if required.

 What if I test positive for COVID-19?
-If you have COVID-19 do not attend work.
+If you have COVID-19 you can not attend work.

 For full-time, part-time or contract employees who work a minimum of 20 guaranteed awake hours per week, you will be paid with sick time, short term disability or EI depending on your benefits options for the duration of your illness.
 Your supervisor will be able to approve sick time for any regular work days missed for a period of up to 10 calendar days before a short-term disability or Employment Insurance application form is required.
 Long term disability may apply at the end of the 17 weeks.